by Arnie Schoenberg

 By the middle of the 20th century, microscopes were good enough to actually see the "characters" that Mendel discovered, and by the end of the turn of this century, an outline of the human genome was completed, and now new alleles are discovered daily, and some even intentionally created.

-We could easily do a whole class on this section, but you should focus on trying to understand the mechanisms of human variation, which we'll be dealing with for the rest of the class.
+We could easily spend a whole year on this section, but you should focus on trying to understand the mechanisms of human variation, which we'll be dealing with for the rest of the class.
 What is the cause of human variation?
 How does it happen at the cellular level?
 Darwin knew that variation was essential for the functioning of natural selection, but he had no clue how it worked.
-Mendel's research in heredity suggested principles of simple variation, but failed to explain 90% of what you see in life.
-In order to understand where most of variation comes from you need a microscope, and understand basic cellular biology and genetics.
+Mendel's research in heredity suggested principles of simple variation ,but failed to explain 90% of what you see in life.
+In order to understand where most of variation comes from you need a microscope, and to understand some basic concepts of cellular biology and genetics.

 I find it helpful to get an overview of the scale of human variation.
 How big is the thing we're talking about?
-Go back and watch the 10 minute Powers of Ten movie, and focus on the cellular section.
+Go back and watch the 10-minute Powers of Ten movie and fastforward to the cellular section that starts about halfway through.

 Even the pictures can get confusing until you get a sense of how everything fits together.
 The same chromosomes can look different at different stages.
 During protein synthesis it's hanging loose, and during cell division it's all wound up like a dreadlock.